 So, the problem that confuses you is the observational bias, that is, the fact that you can't see all the other Universes, so you can't see how common are the attempts where the Universes try to create life but can't because not all the requirements for life align properly in them.

-Anything that happens in the Universe is a change of the state of a quantum within any property of the Universe.
+Anything that happens in the Universe is a change of the state of a quantum within any property of the Universe, like in space-time.

 A state transforms into another state only through a state change, or in short, through a change.
 Any change that happens in the Universe, including a reversal of change, happens only through a (new) state change.

 The Universe contains only one manifested / real state, called current state.
 Only the current state exists / manifests, not any previous state, nor any next state.

 Since there is only one current state, it's irrelevant what the state of each quantum in the entire the Universe is "at the same time".